-- Children aged 2 to 5 stay for just CHF 15.– and children aged 6 to 12 for just CHF 25.– per night in the parents’ or grandparents’ room, including breakfast.
-Babies aged from 0 to 1 stay in a cot, where available, free of charge.
+- Children ages 2 to 5 stay for just CHF 15.– and children ages 6 to 12 for just CHF 25.– per night in the parents’ or grandparents’ room, including breakfast.
+Babies from birth to age 1 stay in a cot, where available, free of charge.
 Children’s prices do not apply to double rooms.

 - Car park per night CHF 7.–

 - Rates are subject to change, all rates in CHF